personalcomputer/ttl-to-sql/readme.md

 This only parses the simplest of .ttl files.
 No prefixes supported at all.
 Check your data, it may already be largely in the simple supported N-Triples format.
 The converter drops unparsable lines as it goes, and logs their frequency in the progress update messages.

-### Performance
+### Conversion Performance

 Fairly terrible.
-This was meant to be about 1 hour worth of work (and it was), and because of that I did not really optimize except for 1 thing.
+This was meant to be about 1 hour worth of work (and it was), and because of that I did not really optimize much.
 It processes about 200000 triples a minute, with the largest issues being the parser, and transactions overhead.
 If this tool receives continued interest on my part, it will be rewritten in C++ and massively upgraded:

 ### Future Upgrades